 - How good is their content?
 Click on the result and scan the page.
 Is the content in-depth?
 Well-written?
 Easy to understand?
 Nicely designed?
 Easy to navigate and scroll through?
 Written by an expert?
 The better the content is, the harder it is to outperform.

-You can learn more about manually gauging content scores here.
+Learn more about manually gauging content scores.

 One more thing to notice about this keyword is the monthly search volume: how many people search for this keyword per month.